 - The US State Department does not advise tourists against traveling to Israel but does advise U.S citizens to be aware of “the continuing risks of travel to Israel, the West Bank and Gaza due to the security situation and heightened tensions there, and warns against travel to Gaza.”
 They also advise travelers to stay cautious in the Old City and when traveling to the West Bank.

 How’s the Mood in Israel?

-As far as tourists go, there is no slowing them down in 2021.
-There were a record-breaking 4.5 million tourists who visited Israel in 2019.
+As far as tourists go, there is no slowing them down in 2022, which saw a massive boom in tourism following the reopening of the country after the Coronavirus pandemic.

 Tours in Israel continue to depart as usual without changes to itineraries.
 We have lots of Package Tours to help you make the most out of your trip in Israel, plus many hotels in Jerusalem, Tel Aviv and more.

 Travel insurance when visiting Israel?

 As with any international trip, visitors should get travel insurance when visiting Israel.
 In most cases this is important in case of a delayed flight, missing luggage, or needing to see a doctor.
 Search for and compare travel insurance options at InsureMyTrip.

 If you are wondering whether you should travel to Israel, it is, of course, a personal decision that you should make.
 There are still thousands of tourists in the country having an unforgettable and safe experience.